What is the Seikan Ferry? 80 years of supporting the flow of people and goods between Honshu and Hokkaido [Aomori Prefecture]

 A sea route connecting Hokkaido and Aomori Prefecture has existed since the Edo period.

-The journey took about four to five hours.
+The journey took about 4 to 5 hours.

-railway ferry A railway ferry is a ship that operates in place of a railway in areas where it is difficult to build a railway due to the presence of seas, lakes, or rivers.
+A railway ferry is a ship that operates as an alternative to a railway in areas where it is difficult to lay railway tracks due to the presence of seas, lakes, or rivers.

 Currently, the only railway ferry operated by JR is one that goes to Miyajima in Hiroshima Prefecture, but in the past, in addition to the Seikan Ferry, there were also ferries that allowed transfers from national railway lines between Honshu and Shikoku, the Kanmon Strait between Honshu and Kyushu, Lake Biwa, Hokkaido and Sakhalin, and Shimonoseki and Busan